(Updated June 2020 to remove Rogers and Fido Mastercards which now only rebate fx fees on US currency.)

 ATM: When you make an ATM cash withdrawal outside of Canada your bank will add a 2.5% or more fx fee, the same one it adds to credit card purchases, and it may add an ATM transaction fee.
-You can avoid cash withdrawal fx fees and ATM fees with a novel prepaid credit card from Stack, a Toronto-based firm appealing to millennials and, oddly, to an old traveler like me.
-You must add funds to the Stack card before you can use it (it is a prepaid card) but that’s easy as Stack takes Interac transfers.
+You can avoid cash withdrawal fx fees and ATM fees with a novel prepaid Mastercard from Stack, a Toronto-based firm appealing to millennials and, oddly, to an old traveler like me.
+You must add funds to the Stack card before you can use it (it is a prepaid card, not a credit card) but that’s easy as Stack takes Interac transfers.
 With my iPhone I use my banking app to make an Interac transfer to the Stack card, ten minutes later see it in the Stack app, then I withdraw it without any fees or fx.
 That’s a free pint of beer or more every time you get some cash!
 Stack has limits on how much cash you can withdraw per transaction and per month—make sure it fits your needs.

 At home: I like to have some foreign currency with me at the start of a trip.
 I haven’t found a way to buy it in Canada without an exchange fee, but rates vary.
 Airport currency exchanges are the worst place to buy foreign currency—your bank will charge less.
 Specialty currency exchanges such as the Vancouver Bullion and Currency Exchange (recommended) have better rates than your bank.
 I take enough foreign currency with me to see me through the first few days.
 On the first day I find an ATM and use my Stack card to get some local currency.

 Thanks to Danelle for pointing out the new rates on the Home Trust card.